TillHovestadt/tillhovestadt.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Sociology, University of Oxford, 2027 (expected)
+* Ph.D in Sociology, University of Oxford, 2024--
 * M.A. in Sociology, Leipzig University, 2022
 * B.A. in Sociology, Leipzig University, 2019
 * B.Sc. in Psychology (first year), University of Groningen, 2016